kstoneriv3/kstoneriv3.github.io/_pages/projects.md

     </summary>
     <p style="margin-left: 3%;">
        I tried to improve the sample efficiency of policy gradient estimator with quasi-Monte Carlo (QMC) method, which offers faster convergence than the naive Monte Carlo for a sufficiently regular integrand.
-       Though I failed to improve the sample efficiency, it gave me a better understanding of the sample inefficiency in RL due to sparse reward and higher-order integration with QMC.
+       This project gave me a better understanding of the sample inefficiency in RL due to sparse reward and higher-order integration with QMC.
-       Later, I found the following paper that effectively applies QMC in RL, which gives a positive answer to the above research question: <a href="https://arxiv.org/pdf/2202.07808.pdf">Policy Learning and Evaluation with Randomized Quasi-Monte Carlo</a>.
+       Though I failed to improve the sample efficiency in the project, I later found the following paper which applies QMC to RL in a more reasonable manner, which gives a positive answer to the above research question: <a href="https://arxiv.org/pdf/2202.07808.pdf">Policy Learning and Evaluation with Randomized Quasi-Monte Carlo</a>.
     </p>
   </details>